AuroraRyan0301/AuroraRyan0301.github.io/index.md

 Additionally, under the guidance of Professor Ding Shiqian, I am conducting research on atomic nucleus optical clocks and four-wave mixing in the field of physics.

-With the agreement and support of both supervisors, I have successfully managed to balance and excel in both research areas due to their distinct nature and work content.
 Looking ahead, my future plan is to pursue a Ph.D. in the field of 3D Vision.

 Here is [my Resume](https://github.com/AuroraRyan0301/AuroraRyan0301.github.io/blob/main/file/CV-Yu%20Ruihan_en.pdf).